The relationship between China and the US will define the geopolitics of the future. Can the conflict between the two giants be avoided?

-In What will the world be like in 2100?
+In the post entitled What will the world be like in 2100?
 I hinted at the creation of a new world order, with globalization continuing its march towards more integration, although with its ups and downs, and two superpowers, China and the US, dominating the world scene.

-Is this forecast of the future correct?
+Is this forecast correct?
 Nobody knows yet, but it does seem likely.
 In this post, we will focus mainly on the rivalry between China and the US.

 Avoiding the Thucydides trap

 The Thucydides trap establishes that there is a tendency towards war when one superpower is declining, and another one is rising.
 War seems to be almost inevitable in those cases.
 The term is modern and is mainly used to refer to the US and China, but it is based on the commentary of the historian and general Thucydides on the Peloponnesian Wars, when the established hegemon, Sparta, and the rising power, Athens, clashed in several wars.